 The Isle of Man Government and the Isle of Man Financial Services Authority are fully committed to continually reviewing the Island's legislation and regulations against the applicable international standards in relation to anti-money laundering and the countering of terrorist financing.
-The relevant international standards in the fight against financial crime are the 40 Recommendations issued by the Financial Action Task Force (“FATF”) further information and a copy of these standards entitled the 'International standards on combating money laundering and the financing of terrorism & proliferation' (the “FATF Recommendations”) are available from the FATF website or by following this link.
-Although not a member of the FATF the Island fully endorses FATF's recommendations.
+The relevant international standards in the fight against financial crime are the 40 Recommendations issued by the Financial Action Task Force (“FATF”).
+Further information and a copy of these standards entitled the 'International standards on combating money laundering and the financing of terrorism & proliferation' (the “FATF Recommendations”) are available from the FATF website.
+Although not a member of the FATF (the Island is a member of MONEYVAL) the Island fully endorses FATF's recommendations.

 In 2008/2009 the IMF conducted a Financial Sector Assessment Programme (“FSAP”) on the Isle of Man covering the Island’s compliance with international standards for anti-money laundering and countering the financing of terrorism, the Insurance Core Principles issued by the International Association of Insurance Supervisors and the Basel Core Principles for Effective Banking Supervision.